'' Stress and Hormonal Imbalance II: How TCM Explains Fatigue, Cycles, and Menopause Skip to main content

 • eggs and bone broth

-During chronic stress, intense exercise may worsen imbalance.
+During periods of chronic stress, overly intense exercise may worsen hormonal imbalance.

 More supportive movement includes: